Wallace & Gromit: Wallace

-Wallace lives, along with his pet dog Gromit, at No. 62 West Wallaby Street that is in a part of Wigan in Greater Manchester, England.
+Wallace lives with his pet dog Gromit at No. 62 West Wallaby Street in Wigan, England.

 He usually wears brown woollen trousers, a white shirt with detachable sleeves, and a red tie under a green vee-necked knitted sleeveless sweater.
 He is fond of cheese, especially Wensleydale, with crackers.

 Nick Park, his creator, said: "He's a very self-contained figure.
 A very homely sort who doesn't mind the odd adventure."
 He is loosely based on Park's father and Park has never made it clear as to whether Wallace is the character's forename or surname, preferring to leave this ambiguous.

 Wallace was voiced by Peter Sallis until his retirement in 2010, being succeeded by Ben Whitehead.

 Wallace is an inveterate inventor, creating elaborate contraptions that often do not work wholly as intended.
 Their appearance is similar to the illustrations of W. Heath Robinson and Rube Goldberg, where Nick Park has said of Wallace that all his inventions are designed around the principle of using a "sledge-hammer to crack a nut".
 Some of Wallace's contraptions are based on real-life inventions.
 For example, his method of waking up in the morning uses a bed that tips up to wake up its owner, an invention that was exhibited at the Great Exhibition of 1851 by Theophilus Carter.

 Wallace has had three romantic interests.
 The first was wool shop owner Wendolene Ramsbottom, which ended quickly when Wendolene told Wallace that she was allergic to some cheese.
 The second was Lady Campanula Tottington in The Curse of the Were-Rabbit, whom Wallace fondly calls "Totty".
 In A Matter of Loaf & Death, Wallace becomes engaged to Piella Bakewell, who turns out to be a serial killer of bakers.